What does digitization mean in today’s time?

 Giving out microloans would be impractical without any way to recognize the risks involved with the potential borrower.
 That’s where Big Data has stepped in.
 Imagine vast volumes of data- structured and unstructured of the 1.7 billion people looking to access microfinance services.

-Big Data works with huge volumes of these data, which, when accessed within the correct time frame, enables real-time analysis.
+The new face of microfinance digitization can be found in Big Data.
+It works with huge volumes of data, which, when accessed within the correct time frame, enables real-time analysis.

 These are available data: